 About the Project

-This in-depth report explores North Africa's complex journey toward a sustainable energy future, highlighting the opportunities and challenges faced by Morocco, Algeria, Tunisia, and Egypt.
-Through detailed analysis of renewable energy projects, policy reforms, and the intricate water-energy nexus, this volume examines how region can balance energy security with climate goals, while addressing economic and social inequalities in an era of global transition.
+This in-depth report explores North Africa's complex renewable energy journey, highlighting the divergent paths taken in each of the five North African countries and the thematic realities and challenges each faces.
+Through detailed analysis of transition plans, renewable policies, and the intricate challenges of water scarcity and limited finances, this volume examines how the region can balance energy security with climate goals while addressing economic and social inequalities in an era of global transition.

 Watch introductory video